 This post series is about mathematical aspects of so called “Multivariate Normal Distributions“.
-In the literature two abbreviations are common: MNDs or MVNs.
+In respective literature two abbreviations are common: MNDs or MVNs.
 I will use both synonymously.
-To get an easy access I want to introduce MNDs as the result of a linear transformations applied to random vectors whose components can be described by independent 1-dimensional normal distributions.
-Afterward I will discuss a more general definition of MNDs and derive their most important properties.
-As I am a physicist and not a mathematician, I will try not to become too formalistic.
-Readers with a mathematical education may apologize a lack of rigidity.
+To get an easy access, I want to introduce a MND as the result of a linear transformations applied to random vectors whose components can be described by independent 1-dimensional normal distributions.

 My perspective is that of a person who saw MNDs appear in different contexts of Machine Learning [ML].
 Already the data samples used for the training of an ML algorithm may show properties which indicate an underlying MND.
 But also the analysis of data samples in the latent spaces of modern generative algorithms may reveal properties of MNDs.
 As we work with finite samples we have to apply numerical methods for the analysis for our data distributions and compare the results with theoretical predictions.